Column Transformation

 Note

-The ColumnTransformation component will always output as result an dynamic ExpandoObject, regardless of your input type
+The ColumnTransformation component will always output as result a dynamic ExpandoObject, regardless of your input type

 Buffer

-The ColumnTransformation is a non-blocking transformation and has one input buffer.
+ColumnTransformation is a non-blocking transformation with a single input buffer.

 Renaming Columns